Efficient ConvBN Blocks for Transfer Learning and Beyond: Method

 \subsection{Problem Setup}

-In this paper, we study ConvBN blocks, which are prevalent in various computer vision tasks and other domains.
-A ConvBN block consists of two layers: (1) a convolutional layer with parameters of weight $\omega$ and bias $b$; (2) a BatchNorm layer with tracked mean $\hat{\mu}$ and standard deviation $\hat{\sigma}$, and trainable parameters weight $\gamma$ and bias $\beta$.
-We focus on the inner calculation of ConvBN blocks, which is not affected by activation functions or skip connections after ConvBN blocks.
+In this paper, we study ConvBN blocks that are prevalent in various computer vision applications, especially in edge and mobile devices.
+A ConvBN block consists of two layers: (1) a convolutional layer with weight $\omega$ and bias $b$; (2) a BatchNorm layer with tracked mean $\hat{\mu}$ and standard deviation $\hat{\sigma}$, and weight $\gamma$ and bias $\beta$.
+We focus on the computation within ConvBN blocks, which is not affected by activation functions or skip connections after ConvBN blocks.